Big brother gets a little smaller with cellphone privacy ruling

 While cellphone data has a variety of legitimate law enforcement uses, there’s also concern that it can be used to suppress dissent — making the Supreme Court’s ruling on Friday significant for free speech advocates.

 In 2017, police arrested dozens of people who protested President Donald Trump’s 2016 inauguration.
-Rachel Levinson-Waldman, senior counsel at the NYU School of Law’s Brennan Center for Justice, said cellphone data played a crucial role.
+Rachel Levinson-Waldman, senior counsel at the NYU School of Law’s Brennan Center for Justice, said that in such a case, where prosecutors wanted to investigate how protesters organized or gathered, historical cellphone data could play a crucial role.

 There are many other ways that the government can try to track people that don’t currently require a warrant, Akerman noted.
 But none of them are as invasive as tracking cellphone location.